Self-guided Tours FAQ

 FREQUENTLY ASKED QUESTIONS

-Self-guided is a unique mode of travel that will take you to exotic countries on an independent adventure.
+Self-guided touring is a unique mode of travel allowing you to explore exotic countries by bike semi-independently, with equipment and hotels provided and some logistical support.

-We’ve assembled our most Frequently Asked Questions & Answers about Self-guided style of touring.
+We’ve assembled our most Frequently Asked Questions & Answers about Self-guided style of touring below.

 How does a self-guided tour work?